nelsonombuya/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit - Prints the contents of the current directory 2-bring_me_home - Changes the user current directory to the user's home directory 3-listfiles - Lists the files in the current directory in a long format
+1-listit - Prints the contents of the current directory 2-bring_me_home - Changes the user current directory to the user's home directory 3-listfiles - Lists the files in the current directory in a long format 4-listmorefiles - Lists the files (including hidden files) in the current directory in a long format